lenmorld/devto_posts/quick_node_express_mongodb/POST.md

 #### Notes

-1. We are using callbacks, instead of ES6 Promises, or ES7 async/await...
+1. Wait a minute?!
+We are using callbacks, instead of ES6 Promises, or ES7 async/await...

+   - We'll discuss promisify-ing (and aysnc-await-ing) these callbacks, since honestly they are starting to look like **callback hell**

+     ```

+     ```

-2. We return all of the items in the response for all CRUD operations, except for GET one
+2. Why do We return all of the items in the response **create, update, delete** ?

+   - There are a lot of options what to do to synchronize UI and backend after a change, and it is quite a topic for itself.

+   See <insert frontend-backend sync post here>

+   - Here, we just return the updated items to UI after a create, update and delete.
+We let the frontend (e.g. React, Vue, Angular, Vanilla JS) update its state and views

 3.